-2010-11 Fiscal Year Sales Tax Receipts \$10,781,965 2010-11 Fiscal Year 1% Sales Tax Receipts (1) \$2,697,197 Maximum Annual Debt Service (2) \$ 385,619 Debt Service Coverage 7.0x
+2011-12 Fiscal Year Sales Tax Receipts \$11,125,047 2011-12 Fiscal Year 1% Sales Tax Receipts (1) \$2,779,505 Maximum Annual Debt Service (2) \$397,485 Debt Service Coverage 7.0x

 (1) Net of approximately \$15 million in estimated collection expenses.
+(2) Amounts include actual autotanding data aming for both Series

 Amounts include actual outstanding debt service for both Senior and Subordinate Bonds.
-For Variable Interest Rate bonds, "Maximum Annual Debt Service" includes interest on such Bonds (A) for which no interest rate exchange agreements were entered into, at an assumed rate of 6% per annum, which rate includes related fees and expenses, and (B) for which interest rate exchange agreements were entered into, at a rate of 4% per annum (which is approximately equal to the sum of the rate payable by the Corporation under its interest rate exchange agreements), which rate includes related fees and expenses.
+"Maximum Annual Debt Service" includes interest on such Bonds at a rate of 4% per annum, which is approximately equal to the sum of the rate payable by the Corporation under its interest rate exchange agreements and the related fees and expenses on the applicable bonds for the Series 2003A Variable Rate Subordinate Bonds, the Series 2008B Variable Rate Serier Bonds and the 2008B Variable Rate Subordinate Bonds (for all but \$630,000 of which interest rate exchange agreements were entered).

-Legislation enacted in 2003 currently requires LGAC to certify, in addition to its own cash needs, for \$170 million annually payable to the New York City through 2034.
+Legislation enacted in 2003 currently requires LGAC to certify, in addition to its own cash needs, for \$170 million annually.
 In May 2004, LGAC amended its General Senior Bond Resolution and General Subordinate Lien Bond Resolution to clarify that any failure to certify or make payments to the City or its assignee has no impact on LGAC's own bondholders; and that if any such act or omission were to occur with respect to any possible bonds issued by New York City or its assignee, that act or omission would not constitute an Event of Default with respect to LGAC bonds.
 For purposes of calculating debt service coverage as shown in Table 3, such \$170 million payment was not deducted from the 1 percent Sales Tax receipts or added to maximum annual debt service.